tyconsulting/blog.tyang.github.io/_posts/2013-08-22-using-opsmgr-to-detect-smb-shared-folders-connections-to-windows-computers.md

 I left this running on my laptop at work.
 It was pretty funny yesterday a colleague of mine connected to my C$ to check few ConfigMgr client log files.
 I found out straightaway and forwarded the alert notification email that OpsMgr sent to me and asked him what was he looking for on my C drive. <img class="wlEmoticon wlEmoticon-smile" style="border-style: none;" alt="Smile" src="http://blog.tyang.org/wp-content/uploads/2013/08/wlEmoticon-smile.png" />

 <strong><span style="color: #ff0000;">Please be very cautious on which computers you are enabling these rules on.
-Please try not to enable them on servers like domain controllers, file &amp; print servers, ConfigMgr servers etc. if you are not prepared to deal with the large number of alerts these rules may generate!</span></strong>
+Please try not to enable them on servers like domain controllers, file & print servers, ConfigMgr servers etc. if you are not prepared to deal with the large number of alerts these rules may generate!</span></strong>

 The unsealed MP can be downloaded <strong><a href="http://blog.tyang.org/wp-content/uploads/2013/08/SMB.Connection.Detection.zip">HERE</a></strong>.